-Two distinctly different materials bond tile to its substrate: mortar and grout.
-Mortar forms the lower bed for the tile and is never again seen after the tile is laid.
-Mortar is responsible for much of the tilework's structural stability.
-After the mortar has solidly dried, grout is forced between the tiles with a rubber float drawn diagonally across the tile faces.
+It's time to talk about a material that bonds tile to its substrate: grout.
 Grout fills the spaces between the tiles and is wiped clean with the edge of the float.
 Grout imparts further structural integrity to the tilework and fills gaps so that debris will not enter.
 Grout is quite visible, making it a style element as well as a functional element.

-When purchasing grout, you have a choice between sanded and unsanded grout.
+When purchasing grout, you have a choice between sanded vs. unsanded grout.
 Both types of grout have a number of overlapping uses.
 But your tile project will look better if you can delineate the differences between the two and choose the better one for your job.

 Sanded vs. Unsanded Grout Basics